lilaspourpre/acl-2020/_pages/venue.md

 The conference continues to travel in a beautiful (and tasty!) region.
 This year AIST will be held offline in **Yerevan, Armenia**.
 More specifically the event is organized with support of Zaven & Sonia Akian College of Science & Engineering, [American University of Armenia](https://cse.aua.am/).
 Besides the scientific knowledge you will enjoy a good season in Armenia and dive into local culture.
 The conference will feature representatives of the local data analysis community.

+The venue address is as follows:

+<i>American University of Armenia</br>40 Marshal Baghramyan Ave, Yerevan 0019</i>

 <figure>
   <img width="300" src="/assets/images/yerevan2.jpg">
   <figcaption></figcaption>